-- improved support for type-indexed data types - adding a type checker and better support for generic type inference - a view mechanism (i.e., implicit maps between data types); better support for fixpoints ...
+- improved support for type-indexed data types - adding a type checker and better support for generic type inference - . . .

-As we have not yet decided how the next major release of the Generic $H\forall SKELL$ compiler will look, these topics are subject to change.
+As we have not yet decided how the next major release of the Generic HVSKELL compiler will look, these topics are subject to change.
 Any input and feedback is most welcome!